Excelsior City Band Hall, Queens Park Maryborough (image courtesy Debbie Polley)

 Bauple Museum is set in well established and lovingly maintained gardens.
 The Museum has a coffee shop, public toilets, bar-b-ques and covering sheds plus tables and seating; all of which are available free of charge to the public, travellers and locals alike.
 The museum is a treasure-trove of memorabilia and artefacts reflecting the rich heritage of the town and surrounding environs.

-The Maryborough Open Gardens will be held over 2 days on the weekend of 29 and 30 August 2020.
-Town Gardens will be open on Saturday 29 August from 9.00 am to 4.00pm.
-Country Gardens will be open on Sunday 30 August from 9.00am to 4.00pm.
-The Maryborough Open Gardens do not charge an entry fee.
+Maryborough Open Gardens will be held on the weekend of 26 and 27 August 2023.
+Town gardens will be open on Saturday 26 August and country gardens will be open on Sunday 27 August.

 Accessible.
 Engaging.
 Inspirational.
 Sustainable.
 Welcoming